arish096/langchain-models/README.md

        ↓
    Chat Model
        ↓
   AI Response

-They are particularly useful for:
+They are commonly used for:

-Conversational applications
+AI chatbots

-AI assistants
+Conversational assistants

 Multi-turn conversations

 Tool calling

-Agent-based workflows
+Agent workflows

-Instruction-following applications
+Instruction-based applications

-The 2.ChatModels directory explores this message-oriented approach.
+Examples and experiments can be found inside the 2.ChatModels directory.

-3. Embedding Models
+🔢 3.
+Embedding Models

-Embedding Models convert text into numerical vectors that capture semantic information.
+Embedding Models convert text into numerical vectors that represent the semantic meaning of the text.

-Conceptually:

 Text
  ↓